|Policy Title||Vehicle Use Policy|

 University refers to Arcadia University, its colleges, schools, affiliates, divisions and subsidiaries.

-University Business is any activity approved by an authorized University official, or in connection with an approved student class or University-organized activity, or that is required for the performance of job functions that are consistent with and furthers the mission and operations of, the University.
-Commuting to work, including moving one’s car during the workday to access a different building or go to lunch, or occasional excursions to an off-campus but local facility for, for example, a training or professional development, does not constitute University Business.
+University Business is any activity approved by an authorized University official, or in connection with an approved student class or University-organized activity, or that is required for the performance of job functions that are consistent with and further the mission and operations of the University.
+Commuting to work, class, athletic practice, or to another event or activity on campus, including moving one’s car during the day to access a different building or go to lunch, or occasional excursions to an off-campus but local facility for, for example, a training or professional development, does not constitute University Business.

 A Valid Driver’s License is an official driver’s license issued by any state, which currently allows the holder to legally operate a motor vehicle.
 A driver’s license issued in another country is considered valid for purposes of this Policy if it is sufficient to allow the person to legally operate a motor vehicle within the Commonwealth of Pennsylvania.